ekimekim/badcpu/README.md

 - `10` -> `P`
 - `11` -> `[P]`, ie. the memory at address `P`

-For instructions that take two registers, the first one listed is encoded in the higher bits.
+For instructions that take two registers, the first one listed is encoded in the lower bits.
 So for example `onto A [P]` would be encoded as:
 ```
 onto  A  [P]
+       ↘↙
+       ↙↘
-  11  00 11
+  11  11 00
 ```

 ### IMMD nnnn